 Hummus does not freeze well and will lose its creamy consistency if frozen for any length of time.

 I hope you enjoy this recipe!
 If you make it, please rate and comment below so others benefit from your experience.

-- Blend until smooth.
-You may need to add some water to get it blending; if so, add 1 tbsp at a time and try not to add more than 3 tbsp.
+- Blend on high speed until smooth.
+You may need to add extra liquid to get it blending – add 1 tablespoon at a time until the hummus is smooth.